 - Different user roles and permissions for example.
 Administrator, Account Owner, Learner, etc

-- The ability for employees to be assigned to definite groups, for example, teams, regions, shops, locations, and roles, to make setting up a package of courses, or a specific learning path easier.
+- The ability for employees to be assigned to definite groups, for example, teams, regions, shops, locations, and roles, to make setting up a package of courses, or a specific elearning development path easier.

 - An easy enrolment process